A new type of oral contraceptive pill

 A pericoital or on-demand oral contraceptive method could provide women with several advantages.
 The fact that women won’t need to take a daily pill might make it more convenient and easier to use, and it may be more discreet and private than some currently available barrier methods.

 Gynuity Health Projects has received support from the Bill & Melinda Gates Foundation to plan for possible Phase 3 clinical trials and other steps in the product development process for this new method.
-PATH is collaborating with Gynuity (and applying additional support from the William and Flora Hewlett Foundation) to assess the potential demand for a new oral contraceptive product in two settings: Uttar Pradesh, India and Kampala, Uganda.
-PATH and our partners in each setting will conduct focus group discussions and in-depth interviews with potential end-users (women and men), family planning providers, and key opinion leaders.
-These discussions will explore the appeal of this new method among various potential market segments, as well as the enabling and inhibiting factors for product supply.
-Results will be available in summer 2012.
+In 2012, PATH received funding from Gynuity (and applied additional support from the William and Flora Hewlett Foundation) to assess the potential demand for a new oral contraceptive product in two settings: Uttar Pradesh, India and Kampala, Uganda.
+PATH and our partners in each setting conducted focus group discussions and in-depth interviews with potential end-users (women and men), family planning providers, and key opinion leaders.
+These discussions explored the appeal of this new method among various market segments, as well as the enabling and inhibiting factors for product supply.

 Planning for product introduction